Stedi-Demos/bootstrap-archived/README.md

 - [Create Stedi mappings](https://www.stedi.com/docs/bootstrap/adjusting-the-workflow#map-inbound-messages).
 The base bootstrap repository ingests and generates JSON with a schema that closely matches EDI documents.
 You may need to create a mapping to transform EDI documents into a custom JSON shape for your internal system.
 You can also create a mapping that transforms JSON data from your system into the JSON schema required for outgoing EDI documents.
 - [Create SFTP users](https://www.stedi.com/docs/bootstrap/adjusting-the-workflow#sending-and-receiving-documents-with-sftp) for your trading partners, so they can send and retrieve EDI documents from Stedi Buckets.

+You may also want to add additional Stedi products to optimize your EDI workflows.
+We offer free hands-on troubleshooting and customized support to get your solution into production as quickly as possible.
+[Contact us](https://www.stedi.com/contact) to get started.

 # Cleanup

-In order to delete all the resources created by the bootstrap, run the following command:
+To delete all the resources created by the bootstrap, run the following command:

 ```bash
 npm run destroy